 Another point, one which I think is highly important, is participation by juveniles.
 I believe we make naturism look like an "adult" activity if we insist on making it "adults only", and if that happens, it stops being naturism.
 This applies to Internet discussion groups too: for no good reason that I've ever heard, a lot of Internet forums exclude kids.
-Now I understand (and we all remember) that being quiet during an adult conversation ("adult" again!) is the hardest thing for children to endure.
+Now I understand (and we all remember) that enduring adult conversation ("adult" again!) is the hardest thing for children to endure.
 But in spite of that, I think we should always let them join in, to the extent that they want to and are able to.
 Assuming that they know how to behave, of course!
 I make a point of not joining any Internet group whose leaders say they won't accept young people.
 There's nothing about what we're doing that stops it being suitable for kids--is there?

 By the way, I have checked, and the law agrees with me.
 That would be true even if there were pictures involved, and I could you direct you to a few, right out in the open (look up "Sunsport Gardens") and there haven't been any legal problems.
 As it happens, I don't have pictures of kids here.
 But I could, and there would be nothing wrong with it.

 Hey, it looks as if I'm a naturist!